 - Get professional opinions when picking out wires and speakers to make sure your car amplifier has the right wire gauges and enough wattage to support your speakers.

 - Look for amplifiers with a DSP (digital signal processor).
-DSP helps to increase the quality of your audio to near-perfect sound.
+DSP helps increase the quality of your audio system to near-perfect sound.

-- Tune your stereo system after installation so you don’t cause any fuses to short.
+- Tune your audio system after installation so you don’t cause any fuses to short.

 Q: Will an amp affect my car battery?